FilippoCaramatti/Sectors_Factors/README.md

 - From the war in ukraine to today

  This research was made to gauge the differences correlations level of sectors and factors during all those complex and different times.

+ To see the results of my anaysis go to the [Juypter Notebook](Sectors_Factors/Sectors_Factors.ipynb)